Last Updated on March 1, 2021 by Shaun Snapp

 “…attention now turns to what is happening on the ground.”

-Well, we have evaluated what is happening on actual projects in the only independent research on S/4HANA in A Study on S/4HANA Implementations.
-But Diginomica would never get into that type of detail as they don’t have any idea what is happening on real implementations as virtually all of their information comes from going to conferences and talking with executives.
+We have evaluated what is happening on actual projects in the only independent research on S/4HANA in A Study on S/4HANA Implementations.
+But Diginomica would never get into that type of detail as they don’t know what is happening on real implementations as virtually all of their information comes from going to conferences and talking with executives.

 Regular readers will recall that a year or so ago, much of the S/4 attention was on S/4 Finance – or simple finance as it was known.
 There was a perception that SAP S/4HANA ran the risk of being a ‘rinse and repeat’ of 1990’s R/3 implementations where the focus was on driving out back office cost through process improvement.